Klipper3d/klipper/docs/G-Codes.md

  - `QUERY_FILAMENT_SENSOR SENSOR=<sensor_name>`: Queries the current status of
   the filament sensor.
 The data displayed on the terminal will depend on the sensor type defined in the confguration.

+## Octoprint REST API integration

+The following command is available when the "octoprint" config section is enabled.
+- `OCTOPRINT PRINT_FILE=<resource>`: Starts printing the file with the given handle.
+The handle is returned by Octoprint in `refs/resource` key when querying the file list.